90 days in prison for not thinking before acting

 “I remember an animal control officer with whom I sometimes worked with in West Chicago,” Hindi continued, “who gave his life trying to save a dog from a highway a couple decades ago.
 Dealing with speeding traffic is no game, but saving lives is a feeling that cannot be bought––it can only be achieved.”

-Wrote Joel Currier of the St. Louis Post-Dispatch, “Investigators say the boy was riding with his mother when he saw an injured duck in the road and asked her whether he could save it.
+Wrote Joel Currier of the St. Louis Post-Dispatch, working from the police report, “Investigators say the boy was riding with his mother when he saw an injured duck in the road and asked her whether he could save it.
 After she pulled the car over, Danny hopped out and put the duck in a roadside culvert on the south side of the highway.
 When he tried to cross back over the rural, two-lane road to his family’s car, Danny was struck by a westbound Subaru Legacy driven by Alayna R. Hitz, 18, of Wentzville.
 He died at the scene.”